“Never leave a boring market”

 So what does history show?
 Colas pointed to the chart below that tracks the VIX since the early 1990s and labels the markets when the VIX was constantly below 20 as “boring” and those consistently above 20 as “exciting”.

-And here’s how the S&P 500 did it during the boring period, according to Colas:
+And here’s how the S&P 500 did during the boring period, according to Colas:

-1992 – 1996: +15 percent compound annual total return with no downtime years (although 1994, when the Fed began raising rates, was close, with only a total return of +1.3 percent)
+1992 – 1996: +15 percent compound annual total return with no downtime years (although 1994, when the Fed started raising rates, was close, with only a total return of +1.3 percent)

 2004 – 2006: +10.3 percent compound annual total return, with no downtime years.